A Brief Break in Sight – KION546

 Take steps now to protect tender plants from the cold.

-Wednesday: A few showers linger Wednesday morning, then expect partial clearing.
-Cool with gusty northwest winds at times.
-Highs in the upper 40s to mid 50s.
+Wednesday: Becoming mostly sunny, but cold and windy with highs only in the upper 40s to mid 50s.

+Thursday: Cold in the morning with widespread 20s for lows inland and low to mid 30s on the coast.
+Then, warmer and mostly sunny with highs in the 50s.

-Extended: With skies clearing, expect a COLD morning on Thursday with frosty conditions to the coast.
-Temperatures will warm slightly Friday but will remain below normal for this time of year.
+Extended: Temperatures will warm slightly Friday but will remain below normal for this time of year.
 The next weather system arrives this weekend with increasing clouds Saturday and chance of rain Sunday/Monday.

 -------------------------------------------------------------------------